AshKyd/bne-lgbtq-tech-web/src/code-of-conduct.md

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualised images, activities, or other material.

-If a participant engages in harassing behaviour, the meetup organizers may take any action they deem appropriate, including warning the offender or expulsion from the meetup with no refund.
+If a participant engages in harassing behaviour, the meetup organisers may take any action they deem appropriate, including warning the offender or expulsion from the meetup with no refund.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an organizer as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an organiser as soon as possible.

-If you can't find the organizer, please [Report an Issue](/report/).
+If you can't find the organiser, please [Report an Issue](/report/).

 Meetup organisers are happy to help participants and assist people experiencing harassment by providing safe environment, arranging transport, accommodation or otherwise assist in the situation.